topo-gps/topo-gps-manual/en/routes/transportation_means.rst

 Walking
 --------
-This should used for planning a walking or hiking route.
-The route will respect roads suitable for pedestrians.
-An internet connection is necessary.
+The walking transportation means in Topo GPS should be used for manual route planning and automatic route generation.
+When this profile is selected, the route calculation will respect roads and trails suitable for pedestrians.
+An active internet connection is necessary.

-In the settings you can set the following options:
+When planning a Walking route, you can adjust the following settings to customize your path:

-- Prefer more scenic roads: It will choose nicer roads when possible.
+- Prefer more scenic roads: Chooses nicer environments when possible.
-- Prefer paved roads: It will try to use paved roads and avoid the unpaved roads.
+- Prefer paved roads: Favors paved surfaces and avoids unpaved trails.
-- Prefer unpaved roads: It will try to use the unpaved roads, and avoid the paved roads.
+- Prefer unpaved roads: Favors dirt or gravel trails and avoids paved roads.
-- Prefer curved roads: It will prefer roads with curves.
+- Prefer curved roads: Favors paths with more curves.
-- Prefer rural areas: It will prefer rural areas if possible, and tries to avoid urban areas.
-- Prefer urban areas: It will prefer urban areas if possible, and tries to avoid rural areas.
+- Prefer rural areas: Routes through nature or countryside, avoiding cities.
+- Prefer urban areas: Routes through towns or cities, avoiding the countryside.
-- Avoid cycle roads: It will avoid cycle roads, i.e. roads that need to be shared with bicyclists.
+- Avoid cycle roads: Avoids paths that must be shared with bicyclists.
-- Avoid hills: It will prefer flat train.
+- Avoid hills: Seeks out flat terrain.
-- Avoid stairs: It will avoid stairs.
+- Avoid stairs: Prevents routes that require climbing steps.
-- Avoid ferries: It will avoid ferries.
-This might be useful if you want to avoid the risk of not able to cross a water because the ferry is not running.
-- Avoid tunnels: It will avoid tunnels.
-Might be useful if you do not prefer to walk through tunnels.
+- Avoid ferries: Prevents routes requiring water crossings (useful if ferries are not running).
+- Avoid tunnels: Keeps the route above ground.
+Avoids even short tunnels.

 Bicycle
 -------
-This should be used for planning a bicycle route.
+The bicycle transportation means should be used for planning and generating a bicycle route.
 The route will respect roads suitable for bicycles.
 An internet connection is necessary.
 In the settings you can set the following options:

 - Prefer more scenic roads: It will choose nicer roads when possible.
 - Prefer bicycle roads: It will prefer bicycle roads if possible.